How Russian and Western societies look upon failures in business

 In Europe and the USA, the concept of private property became an integral part of mentality at least 100 years earlier.
 Consequently, it led to the experience of capital accumulation, business development and of the attitude of people towards their own enrichment.

 A prime example is the attitude to insurance.
 For a Russian, insurance is primarily a need.
-When a Russian person goes abroad, he or she buys an insurance.
+When a Russian person goes abroad, they buy an insurance.
 The reason comes first; the insurance ensues.

 For the Anglo-Saxon society, insurance is an indicator of wealth.
-If a person has money, he or she buys insurance.
+If a person has money, they buy insurance.

 The approach to business is different as well.
 Western businessmen are used to the stability of the financial system and low credit rates; so risks and payback are calculated at the early stages of business for a long time, for example, for 20 years.
 Russian entrepreneurs consider more risks and take into account financial instability and high inflation, so that the launched business will have already payed off in 5 years.